Quantifying Association Capabilities of Large Language Models and Its Implications on Privacy Leakage: Introduction

 The accelerated development of large language models (LLMs) has resulted in substantial progress in natural language understanding and generation \cite{brown2020fewshot, radford2019gpt2, chowdhery2022palm, openai2022chatgpt, openai2023gpt4, huang2022reasoning, wei2022emergent}.
 However, as these models continue to scale up and incorporate increasingly larger training data, the issue of Personally Identifiable Information (PII) leakage has become a growing concern \cite{carlini2021extracting, huang-etal-2022-large, lukas2023analyzing, li2023multistep}.
 Language models may unintentionally expose sensitive information from their training data, raising privacy concerns and posing legal and ethical challenges.
 To ensure the responsible development and deployment of language models, it is crucial for researchers to gain a comprehensive understanding of the risks related to PII leakage and implement strategies to mitigate them effectively.

 \citet{huang-etal-2022-large} identify two key capabilities of language models that contribute to the issue of PII leakage: memorization and association.
 Memorization refers to the ability of a language model to retain verbatim training data, which can potentially allow the extraction of PII present in the training set when provided with contextual prefixes.
-For example, if ``Have a great day =)$\backslash$nThe Travel Agency in the Park heather.davis@travelpark.com'' is part of the training set, and the language model accurately predicts Heather Davis's email address when given the prompt ``Have a great day =)$\backslash$nThe Travel Agency in the Park'', we would consider this a case of PII leakage due to memorization.
+For example, if ``Have a great day =)$\backslash$nJohn Doe abc@xyz.com''\footnote{We replace the real name and email address with ``John Doe'' and ``abc@xyz.com'' to protect privacy.} is part of the training set, and the language model accurately predicts John Doe's email address when given the prompt ``Have a great day =)$\backslash$nJohn Doe'', we would consider this a case of PII leakage due to memorization.
 Association, on the other hand, is the ability to connect different pieces of information about an individual, enabling adversaries to recover specific PII by providing other aspects of a person.
-For instance, if the language model correctly predicts Karen Arnold's email address given the prompt ``The email address of Karen Arnold is'', then we consider this a case of PII leakage due to association.
+For instance, if the language model correctly predicts John Doe's email address given the prompt ``The email address of John Doe is'', then we consider this a case of PII leakage due to association.

-Previous studies have demonstrated that models possess significant memorization capabilities \cite{carlini2021extracting, carlini2023quantifying}.
+Previous studies have demonstrated that models possess significant memorization capabilities \citep{carlini2021extracting, carlini2023quantifying}.
 However, there remains a limited understanding of how these models perform in terms of association, a capability that poses a greater risk as it enables attackers to extract specific PII more effectively~\citep{huang-etal-2022-large}, e.g., by providing a prompt such as ``the email address of \{name\} is'' instead of an exact prefix from the training data preceding the target information.
 Although \citet{huang-etal-2022-large} offer a preliminary exploration of privacy leakage caused by the association capabilities of language models, their focus is limited to one dataset and the analysis primarily centers around relatively small language models.
-A more comprehensive examination of the association capabilities of larger language models and the factors influencing these capabilities is necessary.
+A more comprehensive examination is necessary.